 The ruins of the 12th century Egglestone Abbey beside the River Tees about 1.5 miles south-east from Barnard Castle.
-It makes for an excellent walk in this area of County Durham
+It makes for one of the best walks in this area of County Durham, offering a bit of everything – stunning views, history, woodlands, waterfalls and a good pub or cafe stop!

 This is an ideal half-day walk, suitable for families, dog walkers, and anyone looking to escape into the Durham countryside.